dmk940/ENG1/docs/user_manual.md

-# User Manual for The Boat Race Game #
+# User Manual #

+Read on to learn about how to play The Dragon Boat Race.

 ## Aim and mechanics ##
 You must beat the other boats in the boat race!
 Win each leg by crossing the **finish line** in the fastest time.
 There are three legs, then a **final**!